Eyesore123/Snake-game-JS-only/README.md

 <a href="https://www.youtube.com/watch?v=xmRVFNv_DGs">Music</a>

+## How this was built

+* At first I had only canvas.
+Then I added a snake.
+Then I tried to get it move.
+After that I added food and collisions and the list goes on.
+If you want to do something similar, then start with the canvas, snake and general game mechanics.
+Declare global variables for movement and set up functions to organize the game logic.
+Then add the rest of the game elements and tinker as you go.

 ## What I learned during this project

 * When there's movement involved (a game or something similar), always declare global movement variables for keeping track of changes in movement speed and direction.
 * Effects and small details can be hard to get right (for example, default selectors and sliders from browser, audio API controls etc.) for unknown browser-related reasons.
 If you want near total control over things, that means you probably have to do it yourself from the beginning.
-* This project made me think how much JavaScript is tied to browsers and their behaviour.
-I wonder how different it would be to build games with lower-level languages.
+* This project made me think how much JavaScript is tied to browsers.
+At the same time it is a good and a bad thing.
+It's good because it's so easy to use many common APIs.
+It's bad because everything in-game is tied to how browsers work.
+I wonder how different it would be to build games in lower-level languages, and this project made me want to try other languages.
+This project also made me realize that good JavaScript is similar to other languages in structure.
+If you can write the same program in some other language, then I think you can write it better with JavaScript, too.
-* It would be nice to think about scaling during the building process so you don't have struggle with scaling for higher resolutions
+* It would be nice to think about scaling during the building process so you don't have struggle with scaling for higher resolutions.